Life Insurance for Vyvanse users.

 What kind of information will the insurance companies ask me or be interested in?

-- Is Vyvanse the only prescription medication that your using to treat your ADHD?
+• Is Vyvanse the only prescription medication that you’re using to treat your ADHD?

-- In the past 12 months, have any of your medications that you used to treat your ADHD changed in any way?
+• In the past 12 months, have any of the medications that you used to treat your ADHD changed in any way?

-- Do you have any issues with your driver’s license?
-Issues such as: multiple moving violations, a DUI, or a suspended license?
+• Do you have any issues with your driver’s license?
+Topics include multiple moving violations, a DUI, or a suspended license.

 What rate (or price) can I qualify for?

-Now as we’ve previously stated, those who have been prescribed Vyvanse in the past should “theoretically” still be eligible for a Preferred rate.
-That said however, these same individuals would still need to meet all of the “additional” requirements needed in order to be able to “earn” that rate.
+As we’ve previously stated, those who have been prescribed Vyvanse in the past should “theoretically” still be eligible for a Preferred rate.
+However, these same individuals must meet all the “additional” requirements to reach that rate.
 The good news is that they wouldn’t “automatically” be disqualified simply because of their Vyvanse prescription.

 The problem is…

-That being able to qualify for a Preferred rate is going to be tough.
+Qualifying for a preferred rate is going to be tough.
 It’s going to mean that you’re in excellent health and pretty much your ADHD isn’t affecting your life in any way.
-Which means that you should have:
+This means that you should have the following:

 Now…

-Which brings us to the last topic that we wanted to discuss here in this article which is…
+This brings us to the last topic we wanted to discuss here in this article, which is…

 From there…

-You’ll want to make sure that you’re completely honest with your life insurance agent prior to applying for coverage.
-By doing so, you will be helping him or her narrow down what options might be the “best”
+Lastly, before applying for coverage, you’ll want to ensure you’re completely honest with your life insurance agent.
+By doing so, you will be helping them narrow down what options might be the “best.”

 So, what are you waiting for?
 Give us a call today and see what we can do for you!